The Procrustean Bed of Time Series: The Optimization Bias in Point-wise Loss Functions

 \section{Conclusion}

 This work shifts the focus from network expressiveness to the fundamental training paradigm.
-By scrutinizing the point-wise i.i.d. assumption through a rigorous information-theoretic lens, we formalize the \textbf{Optimization Bias}, unveil the \textbf{Paradigm Paradox}, and derive a \textbf{unified closed-form quantification} of the non-deterministic EOB as the lower bound of EOB.
-These insights motivated a \textbf{Principled Debiasing Program}, which we empirically validated to significantly surpass standard baselines using temporal MSE on forecasting and imputation tasks.
-Furthermore, the proposed loss function demonstrates consistent improvements across diverse models and benchmarks.
-Ultimately, we hope to dispel \textit{the haze of AI alchemy} and nurture its sustainable growth from the ground up.
+By abstracting the point-wise i.i.d. assumption through a rigorous information-theoretic lens, we formalize the \textbf{Optimization Bias}, unveil the \textbf{Paradigm Paradox}, derive a \textbf{unified closed-form quantification} of the linear, stationary, and Gaussian stochastic EOB as the lower bound of total EOB, and extend to the nonlinear systems with Jensen's lower bound.
+These insights motivate a \textbf{Principled Debiasing Program}, which we instantiate as a harmonized structural loss.
+Two synthetic data experiments verify the rationality of EOB theory, and practical experiments on forecasting and imputation tasks validate the effectiveness of debiasing program.
+Ultimately, we hope to dispel \textit{the haze of AI alchemy} and nurture its sustainable growth.